Democratie-Libre/democratie-libre/doc/documentation.md

 ## Proposal

 A proposal represents a political project.

-It is necessarily classified into a theme (see Theme entity).
+It is necessarily classified into a theme.

+It contains a general motive and some articles that are written by the author.

+The general motive gives the general idea of the project.
+It is written in the common language to be understandable by a large public.

+The articles give the details of the project.
+They are written in the legal language.
+Each article is also motivated.

-A proposal can host articles and public discussions.
+A proposal can also host public discussions.
+They can be opened by any logged user.

+Starting from the first publication, a proposal is versioned.
+Each modification is saved.
+Anyone can view the history of a proposal.

 ### Attributes (not exhaustive)